safidea/engine/docs/CONTRIBUTING.md

 ## What to contribute

-You can contribute to Safidea Engine in various ways:
+You can contribute to La Tech Force Engine in various ways:

-- Fix bugs or contribute to the development of features on which help is wanted: [see our To Do list](https://github.com/orgs/safidea/projects/1)
+- Fix bugs or contribute to the development of features on which help is wanted: [see our To Do list](https://github.com/orgs/latechforce/projects/1)
-- Submit Github issues for bugs you (or other users) found ([template](https://github.com/safidea/engine/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=))
+- Submit Github issues for bugs you (or other users) found ([template](https://github.com/latechforce/engine/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=))
-- Give feedback, suggest feature and/or provide value in ongoing discussions in [issues](https://github.com/safidea/engine/issues) and [pull requests](https://github.com/safidea/engine/pulls)
+- Give feedback, suggest feature and/or provide value in ongoing discussions in [issues](https://github.com/latechforce/engine/issues) and [pull requests](https://github.com/latechforce/engine/pulls)

 > **Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
 And don't hesitate to ask for assistance by posting a message in any of the Github issues that you would like to contribute to.

 ## How to contribute to the code base

-1. Fork and clone the [@safidea\_/engine repository](https://github.com/safidea/engine), and make sure it runs properly on your computer
+1. Fork and clone the [@latechforce\_/engine repository](https://github.com/latechforce/engine), and make sure it runs properly on your computer
 2. Inform other contributors that you intend to contribute by posting a comment to the Github issue of your choice.
 Don't hesitate to ask questions if needed.
-3. Make changes in your local copy of the code, run automated tests, commit, then [submit a Pull Request](https://github.com/safidea/engine/compare)
+3. Make changes in your local copy of the code, run automated tests, commit, then [submit a Pull Request](https://github.com/latechforce/engine/compare)
-4. Wait for your PR to be reviewed and merged into the `main` branch of Safidea Engine's repository
+4. Wait for your PR to be reviewed and merged into the `main` branch of La Tech Force Engine's repository
 5. Be available to reply if a contributor gets involved in the reviewing process of your PR.

 ## Acceptance criteria for Pull Requests (PR)